vmwhite/DES-Paper-Data-and-Analysis-2025/README.md

 - The "Combine_Sens_Outputs.py" file compiles the raw sensitivity analysis outputs from "Sensitivity_Analysis/Simulation_OUD_Treatment_Policy_Sensitivity.py" to .csv files.
 - The "ReadTotalYearlyEvents.py" file compiles the raw base model outputs from "Simulation_DC_OpioidPolicing_MARI_ED_and_CM.py" to .csv files.
 - The "RegressionAnalysis.py" file conducts the normality, scatterplots, PRCC, and OLS analyses for Appendix C in [1].
-- The "Sens_Tables.py" file is a supportive Python code called "Sensitivity_Analysis/RegressionAnalysis.py" and contains the code to reformat data frames to latex for tables A2 and A3.
+- The "Sens_Tables.py" file is a supportive Python code called "Sensitivity_Analysis/RegressionAnalysis.py" and contains the code to reformat data frames to LaTeX for tables A2 and A3.